 - Whatever the intentions of the movement, the need to expand the culture of giving and the nature of information means we can expect more attention to EA in the coming months and years, and it will not be possible for any one group to have full control over this spread, especially due to the burgeoning number of EA-aligned, outreach-oriented individuals, groups and interventions emerging in this exciting moment in time.
 My question is whether it is better to make deliberate moves now to shape this growth than to debate it until it’s too late to get the bird back into the cage.

-Postscript: I am as guilty as anyone of sometimes conflating “EA” with “effective giving”—I hope I have not done so too much in this writing, as this can make the debate muddier, as well.
-I would risk saying that we all agree more effective giving is desirable and worth working toward.
+Postscript: I am as guilty as anyone of sometimes conflating “EA” with “effective giving”—I hope I have not done so here, as this can make the debate muddier.
 The above idea is about planting seeds for the latter and not necessarily explicitly promoting the former.
 If this deserves its own debate, I have brought it on myself!

 (Thanks: David Reinstein and Devon Fritz for feedback on various drafts and Sunnie Huang for extra encouragement, as well as Peter Slattery and Julian Hazell for the thoughtful suggestion to make the former threaded afterthought into a “real” boy.)